futureversecom/sdk-unity-ubf/README.md

 This script assumes you have a URL for a Catalog that contains a Blueprint Resource.
 This is just to demonstrate how you can prepare the required data and use UBFExecutor to run the UBF system, but realistically you will use the Execution Controller to obtain the Catalog URLs.

 Alternatively, you can check out the `SumOfTwoNumbers` Sample that is included with the SDK.
 It shows how you can run a Blueprint that is stored locally in your Unity project.

+## License

+This SDK is provided under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).